Robbie Grossman Player Props: Rangers vs. Royals

-The Texas Rangers and Robbie Grossman, who went 0-for-4 last time out, battle Zack Greinke and the Kansas City Royals at Globe Life Field, Monday at 8:05 PM ET.
+After going 0-for-3 in his most recent game, Robbie Grossman and the Texas Rangers take on the Kansas City Royals (who will start Jordan Lyles) at 8:05 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-4) against the Cubs.
+In his previous game he had a hitless showing (0-for-3) against the Royals.

 Robbie Grossman Game Info & Props vs. the Royals